StarCitizenWiki/API/readme.md

 - Import missing Comm-Links every hour
 - Download all missing Comm-Links starting at the first each month
 - Import the Ship-Matrix twice a day
+- Import all available Galactapedia articles daily at 02:00
+  - Requires to run `galactapedia:import-categories` first

 ## Remarks
 The API is heavily integrated into the german Star Citizen Wiki.